DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-04-07-cancelling-upcoming-interviews-when-making-decisions.md

 For example, if an interview was at 10am and an offer is made at 1pm then cancelling the interview would be misleading and confusing.

-We won’t cancel interviews that are scheduled for the day on which the user makes an offer, rejects an application or withdraws an application.
+We will not cancel interviews that are scheduled for the day on which the user makes an offer, rejects an application or withdraws an application.

 ### Solutions we discarded